 Comprehensive Myelopathy – Spinal Cord Surgery

-Myelopathy is a condition where there is loss of spinal cord activity due to trauma or degeneration of the spine.
-The aim of the surgery is to relieve symptoms of pressure on the spinal cord or decompressing.
-Surgery is recommended when the nonsurgical treatments no longer work and the disorder progresses to swelling in the spinal cord along with neurological changes like:
+Myelopathy is a condition where there is a reduction in spinal cord activity due to trauma or deterioration of the spine.
+Its purpose is to relieve symptoms of pressure on the spinal cord or decompression.
+Surgery is suggested when the nonsurgical treatments are not working longer and the progression of the disorder leads to swelling in the spinal cord together with neurological changes such as:

-The spine consists of the bone, ligaments, joints, and muscles.
-The spinal cord is a collection of never fibres connected to the brain and the brain stem serving to effectively communicate the function between the brain and the body.
+The spinal cord contains bones, ligaments, joints, and muscles.
+The spinal cord is a group of nerve fibers attached to the brain and the brain stem.
+This group facilitates effective communication between the brain and the body.

 Recommended: Spinal Decompression Surgery in India

 - Cervical Myelopathy – This is the most common type of myelopathy.
 It takes place in the neck.

 - Thoracic Myelopathy – It happens in the central part of the spine.
 The spinal cord becomes compressed due to swelling or herniated discs, spinal trauma, or bone spurs.

 - Lumbar Myelopathy – In certain conditions, where the spinal cord is partially or completely fixed, as opposed to a normal spinal cord that finishes at the top of the lumbar spine.